zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the path to a file that contains valid Poshi warnings.
 Used primarily for Testray.

 ### test.retry.command.wait.time
-Sets the time (in seconds) that it takes before retrying....
+Sets the time (in seconds) to wait before retrying element retrieval when elements have turned stale.

 ### test.run.environment
 Sets a string to store the run environment.
 Generally, this denotes public or private by the values of CE or EE.